GabeMize/memory_game/README.md

 ## Usage

-Game is best viewed on the newest version of Chrome but should work on an modern web browser or mobile device.
+Game is best viewed on the newest version of _Chrome_ but should work on any modern web browser or mobile device.

-### Bugs and TODO
+#### Bugs and TODO

-Some users have experienced the setTimeout function not working but the lastest upload should fix that.
+-Some users have experienced the setTimeout function not working but the lastest upload should fix that.
-The logic for determining the star rating should be improved, switch statement implemented.
+-The logic for determining the star rating should be improved, switch statement implemented.